Thermodynamics, photon sphere and thermodynamic geometry of Ay\'{o}n-Beato-Garc\'{i}a Spacetime: Ruppeiner Geometry and Interacting Microstructures

-These are shown in Fig. \ref{fig4} along with the numerical fitting data.
-From the numerical study we can conclude that $p\approx 2$, which we set as $p=2$, taking into account the numerical errors.
-Combining Eq. (\ref{sbhnum}) and Eq. (\ref{lbhnum}) we have,
+which are shown in Fig.~\ref{fig12} along with the numerical fitting data.
+From the numerical study, we conclude that $p \approx 2$; we thus set $p = 2$, taking numerical errors into account.
+Combining these equations, we obtain